BOYARB/yarbScan/README.md

 # Main idea

-1: View the most popular ports on the site Option
+1: View the most popular ports on the site

-2: View information about a specific port Option
+2: View information about a specific port

 3: Determine if a port is open or closed